 How to secure your Zigbee network #

 By default your Zigbee network isn’t as secured as possible.
-The following settings are recommeded to apply to your configuration.
+The following settings are recommended to apply to your configuration.

 Disable joining #